Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

 In the event of a standing military, participation should be made strictly voluntary at all times.

-“The common good” is an unattainable goal for any centralized body which claims to have the peoples' best interests in mind.
+“The common good” is an unattainable goal for any centralized institution which claims to have the peoples' best interests in mind.
+Such so-called benevolent authority should never be trusted.

 Punitive justice ultimately tends to harm individuals and communities more than it tends to help them.